Alexander McCall Smith: Law education career

 McCall Smith returned to southern Africa in 1981 to help co-found the law school and teach law at the University of Botswana.
 While there, he co-wrote The Criminal Law of Botswana (1992).

-He was Professor of Medical Law at the University of Edinburgh and is now Emeritus Professor at its School of Law.
-He retains a further involvement with the university in relation to the James Tait Black Memorial Prize.
+He was Professor of Medical Law at the University of Edinburgh and is now emeritus professor at its School of Law.
+He was part of an advisory committee for the James Tait Black Memorial Prize.

 McCall Smith is the former chairman of the Ethics Committee of the British Medical Journal (until 2002), the former vice-chairman of the Human Genetics Commission of the United Kingdom, and a former member of the International Bioethics Committee of UNESCO.
-After achieving success as a writer, he gave up these commitments.
+He gave up those commitments after achieving success as a writer.

 Honours

-McCall Smith was appointed a CBE in the 2007 New Year Honours List issued at the end of December 2006 for services to literature.
+McCall Smith was appointed a Commander of the British Empire in the 2007 New Year Honours issued at the end of December 2006, for services to literature.
 In the 2024 New Year Honours he was appointed Knight Bachelor for services to Literature, to Academia and to Charity.

-In June 2007, he was awarded the Honorary Degree of Doctor of Laws at a ceremony celebrating the tercentenary of the University of Edinburgh School of Law.
-In June 2015 he was awarded the honorary degree of Doctor of Letters at a graduation ceremony at the University of St Andrews.
+In June 2007, he was awarded an honorary Doctor of Laws degree at a ceremony celebrating the tercentenary of the University of Edinburgh School of Law.
+In June 2015 he was awarded an honorary Doctor of Letters degree at a graduation ceremony at the University of St Andrews.

 Personal life

 He settled in Edinburgh, Scotland, after studying there.
-He and his wife Elizabeth, a physician, bought and renovated a large Victorian mansion in the Merchiston area of the city.
+He and his wife Elizabeth, a physician, bought and renovated a large Victorian house in the Merchiston area of the city.
 They have lived there since, raising their two daughters.
-Nearby lived the authors J. K. Rowling, Ian Rankin, and Kate Atkinson.

 An amateur bassoonist, he co-founded The Really Terrible Orchestra.
-He has helped to found Botswana's first centre for opera training, the Number 1 Ladies' Opera House, for whom he wrote the libretto of their first production, a version of Macbeth set among a troop of baboons in the Okavango Delta.
+He helped to found Botswana's first centre for opera training, the Number 1 Ladies' Opera House, for whom he wrote the libretto of their first production, a version of Macbeth set among a troupe of baboons in the Okavango Delta.

-In 2009 he received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Archbishop Desmond Tutu at an awards ceremony at St. George's Cathedral in Cape Town, South Africa.
+In 2009 he received the Golden Plate Award of the American Academy of Achievement, presented by Desmond Tutu at an awards ceremony at St. George's Cathedral, Cape Town, South Africa.

 In 2012 he appeared in a documentary about the life and work of author W. Somerset Maugham, Revealing Mr. Maugham.

 In 2014 McCall Smith purchased the Cairns of Coll, a chain of uninhabited islets in the Hebrides.
-He said, "I intend to do absolutely nothing with them, and to ensure that, after I am gone, they are held in trust, unspoilt and uninhabited, for the nation.
+He said: "I intend to do absolutely nothing with them, and to ensure that, after I am gone, they are held in trust, unspoilt and uninhabited, for the nation.
 I want them kept in perpetuity as a sanctuary for wildlife – for birds and seals and all the other creatures to which they are home."

-During a visit to New Zealand in 2014 McCall Smith visited Rawene, where his grandfather, George McCall Smith, ran the hospital for 34 years and created the Hokianga area health service.
+During a visit to New Zealand in 2014, McCall Smith visited Rawene, where his grandfather, George McCall Smith, ran the hospital for 34 years and created the Hokianga area health service.